xavgar9/dinerUser/README.md

 # dinerUser
 Web app using Python and Django.
-Only diner user
+Only diner user module